 Search and Buy LEVEL Flights Online with Alternative Airlines

-Make a LEVEL reservation and find some amazing deals with discounted LEVEL tickets with Alternative Airlines
+Make a LEVEL reservation and find some amazing deals with discounted LEVEL tickets at Alternative Airlines

 LEVEL is British Airways’s new subsidary low-cost, long-haul airline.

-The budget carrier is the 5th main airline brand for International Airlines Group (IAG), with other airlines including Vueling, Iberia, Aer Lingus and British Airways.
+The budget airline is the 5th main airline brand for International Airlines Group (IAG).
+Other airlines include Vueling, Iberia, Aer Lingus and British Airways.

-LEVEL currently flies to 4 destinations: Oakland, Los Angelesm Buenos Aires, and Punta Cana in the Comincan Republic - out of Barcelona, using 2 of Iberia's aircraft.
+LEVEL currently flies to the following destinations, with 14 European destinations included: New York, Montreal, Boston, San Francisco, Martinique, Guadelope, Oakland, Los Angeles, Buenos Aires, Paris and Punta Cana in the Comincan Republic - out of Barcelona, using 2 of Iberia's aircraft.

 LEVEL offers passengers to fly on a basic fare, with the option to buy additional purchases such as entertainment and food.